markvu2607/a7m-api/memory-bank/systemPatterns.md

 ## Architecture Overview

 A7M API follows a modular architecture based on NestJS principles, organized around domain-driven features with clear separation of concerns.
+The architecture adheres to the standards defined in `.cursor/rules/nestjs-rules/rule-nestjs-standards-agent.mdc`.

 ## Core Design Patterns